Individuals who serve as deputy registrars play a vital role in the democratic process by registering people to vote.

 If you have questions about an organization or want to know which ones are certified, call the Clerk's office at (312) 603-0987.

-The Cook County Clerk's office trains people who want to become deputy registrars in suburban Cook County at the request of their sponsoring organization.
-You must attend a one-hour training session and take the deputy registrar oath.
+The Cook County Clerk's Office trains individuals who want to become Deputy Registrars in suburban Cook County at the request of their sponsoring organization.

 ID cards and numbers